What is Branding?

 - Identify what your customers love most about your business.
 What makes yours stand out?
 What are your strengths?

-- Make sure your visual elements match your message, and your brand.
+- Make sure your visual elements match your message, and your trade.
 If you’re promising innovation, don’t use greys and boring images.

-- Develop standards for employee dress and behavior that support your brand promise.
+- Develop standards for employee dress and behavior that support your trade promise.
 Make sure they understand what your brand is and can support it.

 - Apply your visuals across every marketing tool you use, from advertising to signage to store displays to mailings to shopping bags.